elyamdery/ApplicationTrackerAgent/tests/utils/README.md

 - `RECORD_ALL_TESTS`: Set to "true" to automatically record all tests
 - `RECORDING_DIR`: Directory where recordings will be saved (default: "../recordings")
+- `USE_UNIQUE_FOLDERS`: Set to "true" to create a unique folder for each test

 Example: